MetaRocq/metarocq.github.io/README.md

   checker, and inserting them in the global environment, in the style of MTac.
 Monadic programs `p : TemplateMonad A` can be run using `MetaCoq Run p`.

-- A formalisation of the typing rules reflecting the ones of Coq, covering all of Coq except eta-expansion and template polymorphism.
+- A formalization of the typing rules reflecting the ones of Coq, covering all of Coq except eta-expansion and template polymorphism.

 ### [PCUIC](https://github.com/MetaCoq/metacoq/tree/coq-8.16/pcuic/theories)